This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Risks of the HPV vaccine:

 Your adolescent may have pain, redness, or swelling where the shot was given.
-Your adolescent may have a fever or headache.
-Your adolescent may have an allergic reaction to the vaccine.
+He or she may have a fever or headache.
+He or she may also have an allergic reaction to the vaccine.
 This can be life-threatening.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.